William Shimell

-William Shimell (born Brentwood, Essex, 23 September 1952) is an English baritone who has had an active international career performing in opera and on the concert platform since the 1980s, and more recently has appeared in non-singing roles in films.
+William Shimell (born 23 September 1952) is an English baritone singer.
+He has had an active international career performing in opera and on the concert platform since the 1980s, and has also appeared in non-singing roles in films.

-Biography
+Early life and education

+William Shimell was born in Brentwood, Essex on 23 September 1952.

-Shimell studied at the Guildhall School of Music and Drama and at the National Opera Studio.
+He studied at the Guildhall School of Music and Drama and at the National Opera Studio.
 For his student performance at the Guildhall the Opera critic noted "William Shimells's Figaro stood out from all the others.
 His is a rich, full-toned baritone voice, and he used it to great musical and dramatic effect."